 Two years and a half after its official launch, the iPad, now at its third generation is still the number one tablet in the world.
-If it will stay that way, I don’t know, but for now, it’s still the top dog.
+If it stays that way, I don’t know, but for now, it’s still the top dog.
 There are not many things we can find wrong with the iPad, but there is something that people have hated since the very beginning: and that is extra storage.
 Of course, Apple gives users 64 GB of memory and the possibility to store files in the iCloud, but for some, that’s not enough.
 And because it does not have the regular USB connector or SD card slot, it’s pretty hard to connect it to an external hard drive or SD card.

 7 External Storage Devices for iPad

-But some determined people tried to find a way around this problem, and in some cases they did it.
+But some determined people tried to find a way around this problem, and in some cases, they did it.
 Now you can connect an external storage device to your iPad, but the technology is still developing, so it might take a while for it to reach the mainstream audience.
 Regardless, a quick search will reveal a host of devices that can bring extra storage to your iPad, from wireless USB drives to external HDDs.
 Although you have the Apple to USB converter, most external hard drives and portable hard drives do not work on the iPad, so be careful and test them before buying anything.
-They are costly and you do not want to buy them blindly.
+They are costly, and you do not want to buy them blindly.
 So be careful.

-Remember that this is not a Top, it’s more of a list of external storage solutions for the iPad.
+Remember that this is not a Top; it’s more of a list of external storage solutions for the iPad.
 And it is not a top because these external hard drives do not have a host of features and they don’t do something extraordinary.
 Maybe with the next generation of external storage devices, we will start seeing more features.

 3. Seagate GoFlex Satellite

 HyperDrive 1 TB is without a doubt a great storage device.
 It features 1 TB of data storage available for you on your iPad as soon as you plug it in.
-The HyperDrive is plug-and-play, for quicker access and it can connect to the iPad via USB cable or via Camera Connect.
+The HyperDrive is plug-and-play for quicker access, and it can connect to the iPad via USB cable or via Camera Connect.
 Although the battery needs constant recharging (you can transfer up to 40 GB on a single charge), the idea behind it is great!

 G-Connect is all about sharing.
 And to prove it, you can connect up to 4 iDevices at the same time to the Hitachi G-Connect and make use of its 500 GB storage space.
-The drive can support over 5 users and due to its lightweight construction and small dimensions, it is very portable.
+The drive can support over 5 users, and due to its lightweight construction and small dimensions, it is very portable.

 That concludes our list of iPad external storage devices.
-I only hope that in the future either Apple will find a solution to this problem, or some new gadgets will make the iPad better by adding external storage options.
-Keep in mind to test any new device before buying it to be sure there are no compatibility issues and it will work on your iPad.
+I only hope that in the future, either Apple will find a solution to this problem or some new gadgets will make the iPad better by adding external storage options.
+Keep in mind to test any new device before buying it to be sure there are no compatibility issues, and it will work on your iPad.